AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The ink of your brush enhances your spellcasting.
 When you use your medium's tool to cast a spell, you can replace the Verbal components that spell may have with writing or drawing with your brush.

-In addition, if you target a creature with a spell, you can expend one use of your Bardic Inspiration to create an Ink Path between yourself and the creature that lasts for 1 minute.
-If your medium is Writing, the path is Difficult Terrain, and every creature other than you in contact with the path when it appears must succeed on a Dexterity Saving Throw against your Spell Save DC or fall Prone.
+In addition, when you cast a spell that targets a creature or a point within 60 feet of you, you can expend one use of your Bardic Inspiration to create an Ink Path along the ground between yourself and the target.
+This line stays on the ground where it was drawn and lasts for 1 minute.
+If your medium is Writing, the path is Difficult Terrain, and every creature other than you in contact with the path when it appears must succeed on a Dexterity Saving Throw against your Spell Save DC or have the Prone condition.
 If your medium is Painting, creatures can travel 10 feet along the path only using 5 feet of movement, and any creature in contact with the path when it appears gains 1d6 Temporary Hit Points.
 If you have already made an Ink Path, it disappears when you make a new one.

 \column

-#### Level 6: ??? - TODO
+#### Level 6: Creative Endeavours - TODO

-Text - TODO
+You are able to use your skills with a brush to create masterpieces.
+You gain one of the following features, depending on your choice of medium.

+*Writing.* You can use your calligraphy talent to craft Spell Scrolls.
+Using your Calligrapher's Supplies you are able to make a Spell Scroll of a spell you have prepared.
+It takes 2 hours per Spell Level to craft the Spell Scroll, and you must provide any material components required for the casting of the spell.
+You can only have one Spell Scroll crafted at any time; if you craft another Spell Scroll while you already have one, the previous Spell Scroll becomes inert.

+*Painting.* You can use your painter's talent

+In addition, you can use these talents to create forgeries.
+Your DM determines the length of time it takes to create a passable forgery, from an hour for a simple signature to multiple weeks for a large painting.
+To successfully determine that your creation is a fake, a creature must take the Study action to inspect the piece and succeed on an Intelligence (Investigation) check against your spell save DC.

-#### Level 14: ??? - TODO
+#### Level 14: Artistic Expression - TODO

+You gain one of the following features, depending on your choice of medium.

+*Writing.* When you cast a spell that forces a creature to make a Saving Throw, you can rewrite the spell to make it use a different Saving Throw.

+*Painting.* When you cast a spell that has an area of effect, you can redraw the spell to use a different area of effect.

-Text - TODO
+#### Level 14: Artistic Expression - TODO

+You no longer have a limit on the number of Ink Paths you can have at once.
+In addition, instead of making an Ink Path you can make an Ink Splotch, a 10 foot radius circle on the ground around the target, with the same effect as your Ink Paths.

 {{position:absolute,top:780px,left:450px,margin-bottom:-30px,align:right